 Great Glittering Gift Ideas

 When the holidays begin inching closer and closer… it’s officially the Festival of the Last Minute.
-We’re right there with you and have put together a set of four nearly-no-sew projects that use Dritz hardware and tools to make the steps easy and the results outstanding.
+We’re right there with you and have put together a set of five nearly-no-sew projects that use Dritz hardware and tools to make the steps easy and the results outstanding.
 We worked with two layers of craft weight glitter vinyl to fashion a journal pencil pouch, tasseled bookmark, wrist loop key fob, and two sizes of cord wraps.
 As we put together the set, we’ve been referring to them in-house as: Sparkly Things… and really, that’s exactly what they are.
 Truth be told, we can all use a bit more sparkle in our lives – dontcha think?!

 One of the things we love about working with Dritz products is how well thought out they are.
 There are specialized tools so you can be sure your rivet, snap, eyelet, etc. is going to install smoothly and with a professional finish.
 If you have a few bits of hardware leftover from previous projects, this is a great way to use them up.
 If you decided to buy new packages, no worries… you can never go wrong with extra hardware in your stash.

 These Sparkly Things are all on the smallish size, so rather than cause you fits trying to measure and cut out teensy pieces, we offer templates for all five items.
 Simply trace and slice.
 We do recommend working with a rotary cutter and X-Acto knife to get the cleanest cuts.
 Additional tips are included below regarding layering, cutting, and marking.